kscasado/Plans/README.md

 #Plans

 # Description #
-Plans is a social application where friends can make groups and uses make plans.
+Plans is a social application where friends can make groups and  make plans.
 It uses the Facebook and Yelp v2 API.
-Currently allows adding plans and groups for users.
+###Current User Stories Implemented
+  1. A user can Log in and Logout, They Log in via facebook.
+  2. A user can add Groups with a specific title
+  3. A user can search for businesses and add them to a particular group
+  4. A user can view the groups and plans that they have made.
+### Future Implementations
+  1. Be able to add members to groups
-Future implementations will include messaging, adding friends to groups and voting on plans
+  2. Be able to have voting on plans